 Most people living in Africa and Asia have dark brown eyes.
-Dark brown eye colour also is very common in the Middle East.
-But in Europe, both the prevalence and shade of brown eyes vary significantly from region to region.
+Dark brown eye colour is also very common in the Middle East.
+In Europe, both the prevalence and shade of brown eyes vary significantly from region to region.
 In the UK, an estimated 22 percent of the population has brown eyes — including dark brown eyes, light brown eyes and honey brown eyes.
+Australians of European ancestry have about 25 percent brown eyes while those of non-European descent almost all have brown eyes.
 If you include hazel eyes (sometimes called hazel brown eyes), the prevalence is even higher.

 What causes brown eyes?

 Even though there are different eye colours, including less common blue eyes and green eyes, there is only one type of eye colour pigment.
 The amount of this pigment (called melanin) present in the iris of your eye determines the colour of your eyes.

 Eyes with very little melanin in the iris are blue.
 Eyes with a bit more melanin are green, hazel or light brown and those with a high concentration of melanin are medium or dark brown.

 Eye colour is an inherited trait but predicting eye colour from your family tree is more difficult than you might expect.
 In fact, there is evidence that up to 16 genes can influence eye colour.

 So it's very possible for children in the same family to have different eye colours, and eyes that are not the same colour as those of their parents.
 Due to complex variations and interactions of genes, it's hard to say with certainty what colour eyes a child might end up with.